apache/systemds/docs/algorithms-classification.md

 <div class="codetabs">
 <div data-lang="Python" markdown="1">
 {% highlight python %}
-import SystemML as sml
-nb = sml.mllearn.NaiveBayes(sqlCtx, laplace=1.0)
+from SystemML.mllearn import NaiveBayes nb = NaiveBayes(sqlCtx, laplace=1.0)
 # X_train, y_train and X_test can be NumPy matrices or Pandas DataFrame or SciPy Sparse Matrix
 y_test = nb.fit(X_train, y_train)
 # df_train is DataFrame that contains two columns: "features" (of type Vector) and "label". df_test is a DataFrame that contains the column "features"